Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/export-profile-data.md

 ## Exporting Profile Data from Slingshot

 As with other workplace tools, Slingshot clients may need or - be legally compelled - to export data.
 By providing clear rules for data exports, Slingshot guarantees that clients will meet their legal obligations while users have their data privacy protected to the extent required by global data privacy laws.
-Additionally, laws and policies may also require employers to notify employees of their use of export tools.

-Here are a few examples where a client may need to export content:

-[!NOTE]- this is just an idea if you have discussed any possible scenarios in which clients/Organizations need to export their members (employees) data.

-Read below to learn  who is authorized to export profile data from Slingshot and how, and what type of data can be exported.
+Read below to learn who may export profile data from Slingshot and how, and what type of data can be exported.

 ### What Is the Export Format?